finkel-lang/finkel/doc/index.rst

 Introduction
 ------------

-Welcome to the documentation for the *Finkel programming language*.
+Welcome to the *Finkel programming language* documentation.
 Finkel is a statically typed, purely functional, and non-strict-by-default dialect of the `Lisp
 <https://en.wikipedia.org/wiki/Lisp_(programming_language)>`_
 programming language.
 Or in other words, **Haskell in S-expression**. [#f1]_